Sakura-blip/pricing-component/README.md

-# pricing-component
+# Pricing Component

+## Overview

+The Pricing Component is a web application that allows you to showcase and compare pricing plans or options.
+It's built using React and Vite, offering a modern and efficient development environment for building interactive pricing displays.

 ## Technologies Used

-- React
-- Vite
+### Frontend

+- **React**: The project utilizes the React library to build dynamic and interactive user interfaces.

+- **Vite**: Vite is the build tool of choice, providing fast development and optimized production builds.

 ## Getting Started

-To run this project locally, you'll need to have both React and Vite installed on your system.
-Here's how to do it:
+To set up and run this project locally, make sure you have the following prerequisites installed on your system:

 ### Prerequisites